 The Globe G3 Bar black version has a stunningly elegant style and dimensions 31.6″ x 8.0″ – with a 14.25″ wheelbase.
 The G3 Bar also comes in a stylish Carbon Silver version slightly larger at 31.875″ x 8.125″ (14.25″ wheelbase), perfect for bigger riders with larger feet.

 A third version of the Globe G3 Bar is the Opal version which comes in a smaller 7.75″ deck size.
 The larger versions come with Tensor 5.25″ trucks and 53mm wheels, vs 5.0″ and 52mm wheels for the smaller Opal.
 This Opal Amazon setup also has upgraded Magnesium Slider Red Tensors and higher-end Amphetamine bearings.

 The G3 also comes in a Pearl version which features pearlescent inlays and edge details like on guitars and guitar picks.
 These additional versions, however, ship out of Europe.
-Check out the Pearl and other Globe skateboards designs here on Blue Tomato.
+Check out the Pearl here on Amazon Spain.

 Globe Goodstock Skateboard review

 The Globe Goodstock has a gradient navy colored, matte finish bottom with a Globe logo in navy letters on a pink rectangle.
 The deck top is fully covered with opaque black grip tape end to end.
 This Goodstock deck comes in size 7.875″ size with a 14″ wheelbase.
 See the navy version on Amazon.

 The Goodstock also comes in red color and small size (7.75″) with the 5″ Tensor trucks and 52mm wheels.